rahulverma525/QATestAutomation/README.md

 The project also includes TestNG runner class which has the main method that can be used to run the tests from command line.

-Assumptions:
+**Setup**

+1) Clone the Repository to a folder on local machine ( git clone https://<PAT>@github.com/rahulverma525/QATestAutomation)
+2) Cd to 'QATestAutomation' folder  (< Project Install Root>)
+3) Create a 'Reports' folder under <Project Install Root> (if not existing)
+4) Go to src/test/data/ and update the excel files for the test data for UI and API test ,if and as needed:

+    a) In the API test data file, update the 'id' to be a valid pet ID of an existing pet in the petstore and its currentPetName and the name to be updated.

+    b) In the GUI test data file, update the search string and the data expected to be included in the search results.

+5) mvn test -f "./pom.xml"
-1) Create a Reports folder under < Project Install Rool> and check the reports under the folder after the run
+6) Check the reports under the folder after the run

-Limitations:
+**Limitations:**

 Currently, recompilation is needed if the configuration needs to be changed as it is read from a Java File.
 This can be improved by having configuration as key:value pairs in a config.properties file.